Zak Bagans Creates New Show ‘Help! My House Is Haunted!’ For Really Channel

 Ghost Adventures fans were understandably shaken, confused, and saddened to see one of the three original and beloved co-hosts leave the show, but ghost hunter Zak Bagans continued with new episodes of Ghost Adventures, and even brought two new paranormal investigators onto the small screen — Billy Tolley and Jay Wasley.
 The four-member Ghost Adventures crew — Zak Bagans, Aaron Goodwin, Billy Tolley, and Jay Wasley — continues to investigate haunted locations and paranormal phenomena around the world, with a large fan base in the U.S. and a growing fan base overseas.

 Now, Zak Bagans wants to show his overseas fans just how much he appreciates them by offering a new paranormal show to the U.K., according to a recent report by Dread Central.
 As a Zak Bagans original creation, Help!
-My House Is Haunted! will be a 12-episode series that will follow a three-member group of expert international paranormal investigators around as they “free homeowners from unwelcome spirits” in the U.K. American medium Chris Fleming, best known for A&E’s Psychic Kids, French actress Sandy Lakdar, creator and producer of the documentary series The Believers: Experiences in the Unknown, and Barri Ghai, founder of the Ghostfinder Paranormal Society in the U.K., will investigate reportedly haunted homes of families in the U.K., research historical evidence, and set up equipment to capture paranormal activity.
+My House Is Haunted! will be a 12-episode series that will follow a three-member group of expert international paranormal investigators around as they “free homeowners from unwelcome spirits” in the U.K.

+American medium Chris Fleming, best known for A&E’s Psychic Kids; French actress Sandy Lakdar, creator and producer of the documentary series The Believers: Experiences in the Unknown; and Barri Ghai, founder of the Ghostfinder Paranormal Society in the U.K., will investigate reportedly haunted homes of families in the U.K., research historical evidence, and set up equipment to capture paranormal activity.

 “We are working with the best team I could construct that will aid those families overseas who are being affected by severe levels of hauntings.”

 The team will either try to rid homeowners of paranormal activity or educate them on how to best coexist with spirits.
-ATV Today reports that UKTV announced this week that it will co-produce Help!
+ATV Today reported that UKTV announced this week that it will co-produce Help!
 My House Is Haunted! alongside New York-based producer MY Entertainment (producer of Ghost Adventures) and U.K.-based producer Back2Back Productions, and also air the hour-long episodes on the Really Channel, a free-to-air entertainment channel that’s part of the UKTV family of channels.
-Acquisitions and co-production manager for UKTV, Emma Sparks, says that viewers love Zak Bagans, adding that “we’re thrilled to have another Zak Bagans’ show exclusive to Really.”
+Acquisitions and co-production manager for UKTV, Emma Sparks, said that viewers love Zak Bagans, adding that “we’re thrilled to have another Zak Bagans’ show exclusive to Really.”

 I'm thrilled to announce "Help!
 My House is Haunted" on @reallychannel is starring @ChrisFleming91 @BarriGhai & Sandy Landar (Netherworld)